 Pro Tip: Put yourself in your photos!
-I listened to this fantastic podcast recently by Jenna Kutcher aka the Goal Digger.
+I listened to this podcast recently by Jenna Kutcher aka the Goal Digger.
 Her advice is to put yourself in your photos.
 I highly agree with this strategy and recommend that you listen to that podcast for more information on how to do this, and why it works.
 However, I recognize that it doesn’t work for all businesses or blogs.
 If you own a restaurant you are better off posting images of the venue, food, friendly staff and happy customers enjoying the experience.

 Now that we’ve gone over photography, let’s talk about captions.
 Remember earlier when I talked about authenticity?
 This is your chance to connect with your audience on a deeper level than the photos can.
 The captions are your chance to be vulnerable.
 Your chance to be honest.
 To be informative.
 To be funny.
 To sell a product or a service.
 It all depends on your goals and what works for you.

 Be vulnerable.
 The days of keeping negative things in your life or your weaknesses swept under a rug are over in the millennial generation.
 Nothing is off limits anymore.
 The people who I admire the most on social media talk about REAL SHIT.
 Sure, there are fun posts about beauty products and cute outfits, but they are intertwined with authentic, genuine, and occasionally heavy, painful stuff.
 I’m not saying you have to tell everyone your deepest darkest secrets.
 Share what YOU are comfortable with.
 But don’t try to pretend you are perfect.
 Perfect is fake and it’s really boring.